Kinetic route to helicity-constrained decay: Evaluation of the numerical value of the first kinetic Saffman integral

 A useful aspect of the first kinetic Saffman integral (or the ``magnetic integral'') $\mathcal{I}_{\mathscr{L}, 1} (R)$ (see, e.g., Eq.~\ref{eq:saffman2}) is that, at the reference time $t = t_0$ used to define the history term, $\mathscr{L}_1 (t_0) = h (t_0)$ (e.g., Eq.~\ref{subeq:L_1}), also equivalent to $\mathscr{L}_{\iota} (t_0)$ for initially zero bulk flows, and therefore the corresponding plateau values of the correlation integrals coincide:

 and $\simeq I_{\mathscr{L} \iota} (t_0)$ for magnetically dominated systems.
-Under homogeneity/ergodicity and scale separation, $I_H$ corresponds to the $L \ll R \ll L_{\text{sys}}$ plateau of the volume-averaged magnetic helicity variance.
+Under homogeneity/ergodicity and scale separation, $I_H$ corresponds to the $L \ll R \ll L_{\text{sys}}$ plateau of the volume-averaged magnetic-helicity variance.
 A convenient Fourier characterization is that, for statistically isotropic fields, the isotropized helicity-variance spectrum~\citep{Hosking2021,Zhou2022},

 obeys

 and therefore